ckunte/worknotes/inc/viv.typ

 #let viv = read("/src/viv.py")
 #{linebreak();raw(viv, lang: "python")}

-While the upper limit for cross-flow VIV lock-in is 16 (according to RP-C205), the plot may be set to a lower max.value of say 5.0 &mdash; (e.g. as done in the plot above) to keep the curvatures of plots more readable (in `plt.axhspan()` in the script) as so.
+While the upper limit for cross-flow VIV lock-in is 16 (according to RP-C205), the plot may be set to a lower maximum value of say 5.0 --- e.g. as done in the plot above to keep the curvatures of plots more readable (in `plt.axhspan()` in the script) as so.
 Change the following line:

 ```python
 plt.axhspan(3.0, 16.0, facecolor='orange', alpha=0.18)